newrelic/newrelic-ruby-agent/README.md

 [our deployment documentation](http://docs.newrelic.com/docs/ruby/recording-deployments-with-the-ruby-agent)
 for more information.

+*There is a known issue that prevents newly generated New Relic API keys from recoding deploys.
+See the latest on [this issue](https://github.com/newrelic/newrelic-ruby-agent/issues/715).

 ## Support

 Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.